KastnerRG/Read_the_docs/docs/project1.rst

 1) Introduction
 ---------------

-The goal of this project is for you to learn how the basics of the HLS tool.
-The expected learning outcomes are gaining a basic understanding of how the HLS tool works, learning different types of HLS optimizations, and performing design space exploration and find a "best" design.
+The goal of this project is to learn how the basics of an HLS tool.
+The learning outcomes are to gain a basic understanding of how the Vivado HLS tool works, to get exposed to the different types of HLS optimizations, to perform a guided design space exploration to obtain architectures with different tradeoffs in performance and resource usage, to generate a high quality FIR architecture, and to demonstrate the integration of that FIR on the Zynq FPGA using the Pynq infrastructure.

-The project is divided into two parts:
+The project is divided into three parts:

 * Design an 11 tap FIR filter
 * Design and optimize a 128 tap FIR filter
+* Prototype an FIR filter architectures on a Zynq FPGA

 You should start this assignment by understanding the 11 tap FIR filter, and implementing a functionally correct design.
 Next, you modify the code and experiment different optimizations which are specified in the questions.
 Note that the 128 FIR filter is more complex and may have different trade-offs, and in the final report you need to answer the questions with regard to the 128 tap filter.
 Your answers should demonstrate your understanding of different optimization and their effects on throughput, latency and area.
+Finally, you will take one of your FIR filter designs, program that on a Zynq FPGA, and demonstrate its functionality with the Pynq infrastructure.

 2) Preparation
 --------------

-..
-Note:: You should have completed this by now.

 Before you start, we strongly suggest that you go through these high-level synthesis tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
 You can find this document and lab files at `here <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/Vivado_HLS_Tutorial.zip?raw=true>`_